-Today we are excited to announce three large improvements to our asset procurement workflow: Marketplace, Request for Quote, and Provider Match.
+Today we are excited to announce three large improvements to our asset procurement workflow: Catalog, Request for Quote, and Provider Match.
 After listening to a lot of feedback about our previous incarnation of our Marketplace, which was based on a traditional one-to-one transaction, we pulled it apart and reworked every aspect—from search to quote request.

 We pursued this endeavor with one goal in mind: make it even easier for operators to evaluate the rental equipment market and allow providers to expand their work opportunities.

 In August 2020, our Engineering and Sales Engineering teams began reworking the Marketplace to make it more useable and valuable.
 What we saw in our own usage of the Marketplace, and the feedback from customers, was that the entire experience felt incomplete and inconsistent given that it was a hodge-podge of user-added information.
 With this new structure and organization, we completely eliminated the issue of incomplete and inconsistent user-added assets.
 Instead, operators can choose the exact asset they are looking for based on our robust catalog of equipment and materials.
 Once the asset is selected, operators can then request quotes from multiple providers that fit their criteria.

 This new process saves our customers time by automatically finding the providers that can support their specific requirements.
 It also gives providers more opportunities to receive quotes, since operators can send multiple quotes for a single asset.

 The Catalog structure is a win-win scenario that brings the best possible rental and purchasing experience to both operators and providers.